pratyushmishra9920-ship-it/antigravity-life-os/README.md

 ## 📌 Overview

-Antigravity Life OS is a personal productivity dashboard designed to act like a **second brain**.
+Antigravity Life OS is a personal productivity dashboard built using the **Antigravity approach** — focused on simplicity, clarity, and high-performance workflows.

-It helps you manage tasks, track habits, generate AI-powered schedules, and improve focus — all in one place.
+It acts as your **second brain**, helping you manage tasks, track habits, generate AI-powered schedules, and improve daily consistency.

 ---